-Recently, the rise of democratic regimes that began after the 1970s or the Third Wave of Democratization has stopped.
-This wave was then replaced by a rise in autocratic regimes throughout the World.
-There have been numerous examples of former democracies turning into autocracies.
-One of these cases is the one in Turkey which began with the AKP rule.
-AKP or the Justice and Development Party came to power in 2002 by winning the general elections and they have been in power ever since.
-They first emerged as the advocate of small and family-owned businesses in Anatolia but gained popularity quite quickly especially from the support of the urban poor and the collapse of the center right really opened up their way to become this hegemonic party that they are now.
+Recently, the global rise of democratic regimes that began in the 1970s with the Third Wave of Democratization has come to a halt.
+In its place, many countries have experienced democratic backsliding and a resurgence of authoritarian rule.
+Across different regions, democracies began to decline, as autocracies consolidated power.
+Turkey represents such a case which began with the AKP rule.
+AKP, or the Justice and Development Party, came to power in 2002 by winning the general elections and they have been in power ever since.
+They first emerged as the advocate of small family-owned businesses in Anatolia but gained popularity quite quickly, especially from the support of the urban poor.
+Moreover, the collapse of the center right really paved their way to become this hegemonic party that they are now.

-During their first term, there haven’t been any major democratic erosion or backsliding that was noticed.
-This was due to their efforts on fixing the 2001 Economic Crisis and their somewhat positive relations with the West.
-There have been talks with European Union, economy was turning back to normal and the regime was stable.
-They were aiding the poor, creating foundations and charities to distribute various resources and money to various parts of Turkey so their supporters were relatively happy.
-However, things took a massive turn after the beginning of AKP’s second term in 2007, followed up with 2011 and 2013 in particular.
-This blog will go over the events that started after 2007 which led to unprecedented levels of democratic erosion and backsliding within Turkey, turning the regime into competitive authoritarian.
+During their first term (2002-2007), no significant instances of democratic erosion were noticed.
+This is largely attributed to their attempts in fixing the 2001 Economic Crisis and their cooperative relationship with the West.
+Negotiations with the European Union progressed, economy was turning back to normal and the regime looked institutionally stable.
+At the same time, the AKP was aiding the poor, creating foundations and charities to distribute various resources to different parts of Turkey, strengthening their support among lower income voters.
+However, the trajectory shifted dramatically after the beginning of AKP’s second term in 2007, followed up with 2011 and 2013 in particular.
+This blog will go over the events that started after 2007 which led to unprecedented levels of democratic erosion and backsliding within Turkey, ultimately causing a democratic breakdown and turning the regime into competitive authoritarian.

 After dealing with the economic crisis and increasing their support even more, it was time for AKP to consolidate its rule.
-They followed 6 steps to become the undisputed hegemonic power of Turkey while significantly damaging its democratic system and institutions.
-The first step was winning the parliamentary majority, which they did in 2002.
-Come 2007, they wanted more consolidation so they picked Abdullah Gül, who is a prominent member of AKP, to become the new president of Turkey.
+They followed six steps to become the undisputed hegemonic power of Turkey while significantly damaging the democratic system and institutions under which they govern.
+The first step was winning the parliamentary majority, which they did in 2002 quite comfortably.
+Come 2007, they wanted more consolidation so they picked Abdullah Gül, a prominent member of AKP, to become the new president of Turkey.
 This event was massively boycotted by many, especially the military.
 As a response, the military wrote an e-memorandum and released it for everyone to see, saying that Gül becoming president wouldn’t be approved by them and it is against the secular ways of Turkey.
-AKP responded by going to elections and winning, so the people chose Abdullah Gül as their new president.
+AKP responded by calling a referendum winning, as the people essentially chose Abdullah Gül as their new president.

-Now that the presidency was in their hands, it was time to suppress the military who threatened them with the e-memorandum.
-Even though it is not proven, it is also said that the military was planning a coup to overthrow the AKP rule.
-This alleged coup plan and the e-memorandum were important threats for the AKP leaders so they began to purge important military figures after the Ergenekon and Balyoz trials.
-There have been countless arrests within various ranks of the military so key military positions were now open for replacement.
-What AKP did was, they replaced these military officers with members of the Gülen movement.
-The Gülen movement was led by a popular religious leader called Fetullah Gülen who was the former ally of AKP rulers.
-The Gülenists took over many important military positions so now the military threat was gone as well.
+Following the presidential crisis, the AKP turned its attention to the military who had previously threatened them with the e-memorandum.
+For decades, the Turkish military had positioned itself as a guardian of the secular Kemalist regime and their 2007 e-memorandum demonstrated their continued willingness to intervene in politics, as they did very recently in 1997.
+This alleged plan to intervene and the publishing of the e-memorandum were important threats for the AKP leaders so they began to purge important military figures with the Ergenekon and Balyoz trials.
+Countless arrests within different ranks of the military were made, opening key military positions for replacement.
+What AKP did was, they replaced the former military officers with members of the Gülen movement.
+The Gülen movement was led by a popular religious leader called Fethullah Gülen who was the former ally of AKP rulers.
+As a result, the long-standing military threat and its capacity to act as a political actor was diminished.

-One other important step towards consolidation for AKP was to take over the Constitutional Court.
-After the 2010 referendum, AKP’s demands were approved when the majority of the people said yes to the changes.
-Prior to the referendum, 3/5 of the majority were needed to change the constitution or close down political parties.
-However, after the referendum AKP turned it into 2/3 of the majority, which was again a big hit on the levels of democracy.
+Yet another important step towards consolidation for AKP was to take over the Constitutional Court.
+After the 2010 referendum, AKP’s demands were met when the majority of the electorate approved the changes.
+Prior to the referendum, 3/5 of the majority was needed to change the constitution or close down political parties.
+However, after the referendum, AKP turned it into 2/3 of the majority, which was again very harmful to the Turkish institutions.

-It is also worth mentioning the suppression of various civil protests, especially the infamous Gezi Protests of 2013.
-The Gezi Protest had unprecedented levels of resistance by the people of Turkey.
-It started in Istanbul but spread throughout the country with the use of social media.
-The government was forced to use very high levels of suppression with the police forces which resulted in countless injuries and even several deaths of the protestors.
+Finally, it is also worth mentioning the suppression of various civil protests, especially the infamous Gezi Protests of 2013.
+The Gezi Protests saw unprecedented levels of resistance and uprising from the people of Turkey.
+Even though it sparked in Istanbul, it quickly spread across the country with the rise of social media.
+The government responded with high levels of repression, as police forces clashed with the protests, resulting in countless injuries and even several deaths among those who participated in the protests.

-All of these resulted in the fall of democracy and the rise of autocracy in Turkey.
-It was a near flawless process for the AKP to take over every important institution and fully consolidate its authoritarian rule while keeping its high levels of support.
+All of these events, I argue, resulted in the fall of democracy and the rise of autocracy in Turkey.
+It was a near flawless process for the AKP to take over every key institution and fully consolidate its authoritarian rule while maintaining its high popularity.
 There is however, a very important figure who I haven’t mentioned yet.
-This figure is none other than Recep Tayyip Erdoğan who is the most important actor on all the events that have happened since 2002.
+This figure is none other than Recep Tayyip Erdoğan who is the most important actor behind all the developments that occurred since 2002.

-Erdoğan, as a right-wing populist, followed a political course similar to other authoritarian leaders like Orban, Chavez and Vucic.
+Erdoğan, as a right-wing populist, followed a populist discourse similar to other authoritarian leaders like Orban, Chavez and Vucic.
 He was always a fan favorite with his personality and effective speeches.
-These past few years have showed that former AKP supporters had enough of AKP but they may still have positive thoughts towards Erdoğan because they see him as somewhat of a savior who brought them wealth and goods.
-Now wealthy and satisfied, these people began to feel dislike and hatred towards the opposition and its supporters.
-This then resulted in high levels of polarization within the society.
-He also managed to create an uneven playing field, making it easier for him to win elections.
-Later on, he fully captured the control of AKP even after becoming the president of Turkey.
-He teamed up with the former opposition party, MHP and created the super-presidential system, giving him increased levels of power.
+These past few years have shown that former AKP supporters may have had enough of AKP but still have positive sentiment and trust towards Erdoğan because they see him as a charismatic figure who not only brought them wealth and goods but is capable of representing their interests.
+As the electorate became more polarized, they began to feel dislike and hatred towards the opposition and its supporter, leading to unprecedented levels of affective polarization within the society.
+Erdoğan also managed to create an uneven playing field, making it easier for him to win elections, as he exploited the state resources.
+Later on, he fully captured control over AKP as he became the president of Turkey while maintaining his position as the face of his party.
+He teamed up with the former opposition party, the ultra-nationalist MHP, and created the super-presidential system, giving him increased levels of power.
 It wouldn’t be right to pinpoint a certain event that caused the democratic breakdown of Turkey but one could argue that this was the final nail in the coffin.
 As Berk Esen and Şebnem Gümüşçü explain in their article, Turkey is unfortunately not a democracy anymore.
 (Gümüşçü and Esen, 2021).
 Generally speaking, all of these events that are mentioned above resulted in the collapse of democracy in Turkey, replacing it with a competitive autocracy.

 REFERENCES